Captain-Bacon/Reddit_Getter/README.md

 - Robust error handling and retry mechanism for API calls.
 - Configurable logging (console and file).

+## Understanding the Files

+This project is structured into several Python modules for clarity and maintainability.
+Here's a brief overview of the key files and folders:

+- **`README.md`**: (This file) Provides the main overview, setup, and basic usage instructions.
+- **`USAGE.md`**: Contains detailed examples and explanations for all command-line arguments.
+- **`requirements.txt`**: Lists the necessary Python libraries (dependencies) required to run the script.
+You install these using `pip install -r requirements.txt`.
+- **`.env.example`**: A template file for your API credentials.
+You should **rename this to `.env`** and fill in your details.
+- **`.gitignore`**: Specifies intentionally untracked files that Git should ignore (like `.env`, `venv/`, `__pycache__/`, log files, and output files).
+- **`LICENSE.md`**: Contains the MIT license information for the project.
+- **`CONTRIBUTING.md`**: Provides guidelines for contributing to the project (if present).

+- **`reddit_extractor.py`**: The main entry point of the application.
+This script handles command-line argument parsing, orchestrates the calls to other modules (authentication, data fetching, formatting, saving), and manages the interactive mode prompts.
+- **`auth.py`**: Handles the Reddit API authentication process using OAuth 2.0 (Code Flow).
+It initializes the connection to Reddit, manages refresh tokens, and guides the user through the first-time authorisation.
+- **`url_processor.py`**: Contains functions specifically for validating Reddit URLs and extracting the unique post ID from various URL formats.
+- **`data_retriever.py`**: Responsible for fetching the actual post and comment data from the Reddit API using the authenticated client provided by `auth.py`.
+Includes logic for handling comment sorting, depth limits, and retries for API errors.
+- **`output_formatter.py`**: Takes the raw data fetched by `data_retriever.py` and structures it into the final JSON format.
+It adds metadata (like script version, timestamps) and generates appropriate filenames for the output.
+- **`media_downloader.py`**: Handles the optional downloading of media files (images, GIFs, videos without sound) linked in the post or comments when running in interactive mode.
+- **`error_handler.py`**: Defines custom error classes specific to this application (e.g., `URLValidationError`, `APIAuthenticationError`) and includes helper functions for formatting user-friendly error messages and determining if an API error is retryable.

+- **`examples/`**: Contains example output JSON files and potentially corresponding media download folders, illustrating what the script produces.
+- **`Readme_Images/`**: Stores the images used within this `README.md` file for illustration.

 ## Setup

 1. **Clone the Repository:**